CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 Although the continuo varies little in its quaver-driven rhythmic impetus, the vocal line employs a wide range of melodic writing within a relatively short period.
 It begins by taking up the continuo's persistence.
 Then the three repeated notes from the chorale become an excruciating cry of agony on the words Höllenangst und Pein----Hell and pain----followed by a moan of deep personal distress.
 But very soon the joy of heaven emerges through the utterance of the Saviour's name, both represented by flowing and, given the context, almost joyous semi-quavers.
 It is miraculous the range of emotion that is crammed, with complete conviction, into a movement just a few minutes long!

 The continuo line provides both a solid structural framework and a relentless emphasis of the horrors of hell.
 The vocal line recognizes the latter but ultimately surmounts it.

-The tenor secco recitative does not unduly stress the images of death or the terror of the grave both referred to in the text.
+The tenor secco recitative does not unduly stress the images of death or the terror of the grave, both of which are referred to in the text.
 Instead it takes us on a short musical journey from opening minor (the decaying of soul and body) to closing major (Jesus, symbol of my wealth and fortune) and thus prepares us for the exquisite soprano and alto duet.

-There is a degree of groundedness in the pulsating dotted rhythm theme between strings/oboe and continuo that marks the ritornello theme and subsequently much of the movement.
+There is a degree of groundedness in the pulsating dotted rhythm theme between strings/oboe and continuo that marks the character of the ritornello theme and subsequently much of the movement.

 Melody played by two oboes d'amore and violins above continuo.